whiteclover/Medoly/docs/advanced_tutorial/have_fun_with_kanon.rst

 Have Fun with kanon
 ++++++++++++++++++++++++++++

-Kanon is a inventory composer, it combines model, thing, mappper, handler, route, boot all thing togther.
+Kanon is a inventory composer, it combines model, thing, mappper, handler, route, boot and so on all thing togther.
-Inventory is a resource like mappper inventory, model inventory, chord inventory and thing inventory.
+Inventory is a resource like mapper inventory, model inventory, chord inventory and thing inventory.

 bloom